operasoftware/devopera/articles/_posts/2013-06-12-better-performance-with-requestanimationframe.md

 ---
-title: Better Performance With requestAnimationFrame
+title: "Better Performance With requestAnimationFrame"
-author: Luz Caballero
+author: "Luz Caballero"
-categories: articles
-layout: post
+layout: article
 ---

 ## Introduction

 This article discusses how you can (and should) improve the performance of your animations, using the `requestAnimationFrame` API instead of the old `setInterval`/`setTimeout` methods, and how `requestAnimationFrame` is used.
-And of course, we will show you the mandatory code <a href="raf-demo.html">example of `requestAnimationFrame` in action</a>.
+And of course, we will show you the mandatory code [example of `requestAnimationFrame` in action][1].

-`requestAnimationFrame` is now <a href="http://caniuse.com/requestanimationframe">supported across all modern browsers</a>, although still prefixed in some.
-Erik M&ouml;ller has written a <a href="http://my.opera.com/emoller/blog/2011/12/20/requestanimationframe-for-smart-er-animating">polyfill</a> that should handle all other browsers.
+`requestAnimationFrame` is now [supported across all modern browsers][2], although still prefixed in some.
+Erik Moller has written a [polyfill][3] that should handle all other browsers.
 We'll see this in more detail later.
 Let's start from the beginning...

 ## The not-so-good old way

 In order to see what's great about `requestAnimationFrame`, we must first have a look at the not-so-good old way in which we used to do animations.
 I'm sure I don't need to tell you that long before Mozilla got the first experimental implementation of `mozRequestAnimationFrame` you could already create animations using `setTimeout` and `setInterval`.
-I'll assume you're already familiar with these two so I'll not go into details, if you want to know more here's an excellent article by John Resig explaining in depth how <a href="http://ejohn.org/blog/how-javascript-timers-work/">JavaScript timers work</a>.
+I'll assume you're already familiar with these two so I'll not go into details, if you want to know more here's an excellent article by John Resig explaining in depth how [JavaScript timers work][4].

 As much as I don't want to be dismissive of these old-school methods, they do have some unfortunate downsides.
 First of all, JavaScript timers continue to work even in background tabs, and even when the corresponding browser window is minimized.
 As a consequence, the browser will continue to run invisible animations, resulting in unnecessary CPU usage and wastage of battery life.
 This is especially bad in the case of mobile devices.